schatty/oprl/README.md

 # About
-The project is under an active renovation 🏗, for the old code working with multiprocessing queues and `mujoco_py` please refer to the branch `d4pg_legacy`.
+The project is under an active renovation, for the old code with `D4PG` algorithm working with multiprocessing queues and `mujoco_py` please refer to the branch `d4pg_legacy`.

-### Roadmap
+### Roadmap 🏗
 - [x] Switching to `mujoco 2.3.7`
 - [ ] Baselines with DDPG for `dm_control` for 1M step
 - [ ] Baselines with Distributed DDPG for `dm_control`